Critical Illness Cover - Important information

 - If you stop paying the premiums before the end of your policy, your cover will end after 30 days and you will not get anything back.

-- The main factors are your age, occupation, smoker status, health, the level of cover you need and type of contract that you choose.
+- The main factors are your age, occupation, smoker status, health, the level of cover you need and type of cover that you choose.
 Normally, the older you are, the higher the premium.
 Your individual height, weight, medical history and lifestyle are all assessed.

 - You'll have the option to pay your premiums monthly or annually.
-If you decide to pay annually you will receive a discount, giving you cheaper premiums.
-Find out how much you could save.